AttilaSATAN/sack/README.md

 # SACK

-## A stack for developing modern AngularJS applications with WebPack, Jest, ES7, Bootstrap, SCSS and UI-Router seed.
+## A stack for modern AngularJS applications with WebPack, Jest, ES7, Bootstrap 4, SCSS and UI-Router seed.

 ### It Contains